omoh09/notification_service/README.md

-## A Laravel costomed Notification service
+## A Laravel customed Notification service
 ### This service extends an interface which gets and store all notification in your app to an array and also find and delte a user by its index,

 In your project